Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Meals: breakfast, lunch

-• Day 14 – Arrival in Hanoi and Departure
+• Day 14: Hanoi and departure

 Meals: breakfast